jxmot/Toolbox/README.md

 ### Robomongo

-This app has a similar look and feel to *MySQL Workbench* and pretty much does the same things as MySQL Workbench.
+This app has a similar look and feel to *MySQL Workbench* and pretty much does the same type things as MySQL Workbench.

 # Tools That I Do Not Use